asdmin/kossel-faq/crash-into-x-tower.md

 which triggers the second stage of the homing process too early.

 When this happens,
-the effector always crashes into the X tower, because the prematurely triggered second phase starts with homing the X tower.
+the effector *always crashes into the X tower*, because the prematurely triggered second phase starts with homing the X tower, and during this, the carriage is pulled high enough, that the effector nears (touches) the X tower.

 The EMI can trigger a false positive endstop reading on any of the endstops, but the affected endstop is usually the X tower's,